Miss Louise

 Owner & Irish Dance Teacher- TCRG, ADCRG

-Louise has been dancing for over 30 years and teaching for over a decade.
-She has always had a strong passion for many styles of dance with a specialty in Irish Dance.
 Louise and her family moved to the U.S from Dublin, Ireland when she was a child.
-After witnessing her first Irish dance performance, she was eager to learn the dance for herself.
-She danced competitively for 14 years with An Coimisiún le Rincí Gaelacha (CLRG), and earned the honor of becoming a Champion Irish dancer.
+After witnessing her first Irish dance performance at the age of 4, she was eager to learn the dance for herself.
+She danced competitively for 14 years with An Coimisiún le Rincí Gaelacha (CLRG), and earned the honor of becoming an Open Champion Irish dancer.
 Louise is a licensed Irish dance teacher (TCRG) and adjudicator (ADCRG) with the Irish dance organization Cumann Rince Dea Mheasa (CRDM).
 She was awarded the 2021 & 2022 Global Award Winner for Excellence in Teaching Irish Dance by Irish Dance Magazine.
 Louise enjoys working with students of all ages and levels, from the little toddlers to our award winning competitive dancers.

-Louise is a graduate of Bridgewater State University where she studied Elementary Education & English.
+Louise is a graduate of Bridgewater State University where she studied English & Elementary Education.
 Immediately following college, Louise worked as a preschool teacher while also teaching dance classes.
-In 2012, Louise decided to combine her love for working with children and dance, and opened the doors to her dance school.
+Louise decided to combine her love for working with children and dance, and opened the doors to her dance school in March of2012.
 Louise enjoys sharing her love of Irish dance each and every day.
 She believes it is a great way to form friendships, build confidence, and live a healthy lifestyle!
 When Louise isn't dancing, she enjoys family time with her husband and two children.

 Miss Mary